idcargill/reading-notes/Code301/Read11_MongoDB.md

 9. What is the disadvantage of a NoSQL database?\
    The data is not structured across all records and does not work well for relational data and all records do no necessarily share the same fields.

+## Things I want to know more about

+- Mongoose, never used it